 Yes!
 Homegrown peppers often have lines on them.
 These striations are normal and usually indicate a hotter pepper.
 As long as the pepper is firm with no mold, it’s safe to use.

 Yes!
 Fully ripe jalapeños turn red.
 They are hotter than green jalapeños peppers and work great for pickling.
 Each year a few dozen jalapeños get away from me in the garden and turn red.
 When pickling, I make a jar or two of just red jalapeños because….I like the way the look.
 Again, be sure to only use peppers with no signs of spoilage.

 How to Make Brine for Pickled Jalapeños

 The brine for this recipe is simple to make.
-For one pound of jalapeños, combine three cups of white vinegar and one cup of water.
+For one pound of jalapeños, combine three and a half cups of white vinegar and one cup of water.
 If you want, add one tablespoon picking salt and bring the mixture to a boil.
 (The pickling salt keeps the canned jalapeños from turning cloudy.
 If you don’t want to buy a box of canning salt, you can use Kosher salt.
 Just expect a cloudy appearance in your jars.)
 Adding salt is optional but it adds a nice flavor.